nortikin/sverchok/docs/nodes/list_struct/split.rst

 **Split size**

-Size of output chuncks.
+Size of output chunks.

 Outputs
 -------

 **Split**

-The list split on the selected level into chuncks, the last chunck will be what is left over.
+The list split on the selected level into chunks, the last chunk will be what is left over.

 Examples
 --------